Stability of Weighted Majority Voting under Estimated Weights: Parameter Sensitivity

-Figure \ref{Fig:MPR Property m identical} shows how the decision accuracy $\dsc(\pv)$ changes with varying $p$ and $m$ values where there are originally $2$ sources with the same $rest_p=0.7$, then $m$ identical sources join with their $p \geq 0.5$ and $n=m+2$.
+Figure \ref{Fig:MPR Property m identical} shows how the decision accuracy $\dscpp$ changes with varying $p$ and $m$ values where there are originally $2$ sources with the same $rest\_{}p=0.7$, then $m$ identical sources join with their $p \geq 0.5$ and $n=m+2$.
 Given $m$ value, $f(p)$ increases piecewisely with $p$, and specifically in each segment, it is concavely increasing.
 Given $p$ value, $f(p)$ increases monotonically with $m$.
-In Figure \ref{Fig:MPR Property m identical vary rest p}, we fix $n=10,m=6$ and vary the trustworthiness of the $m$ identical sources $p$ and the original sources $rest\_{}p$.
-This figure illustrates that even original sources are in minority, but the higher $rest\_{}p$ is, more insensitive the decision to $p$ is.
+In Figure \ref{Fig:MPR Property m identical vary rest p}, we fix $n=10,m=6$ and vary the trustworthiness of the $m$ identical sources $p$ and the rest sources $rest\_{}p$.
+This figure illustrates that even the rest sources are in minority, but the higher $rest\_{}p$ is, the more insensitive the decision to $p$ is.
+Besides, it demonstrates that when the trustworthiness of multiple sources updates in a particular way, the variation characteristic of the decision accuracy may be captured and described.